Investments for the Future

 Partners: University of Montpellier, Clermont University, University of Burgundy, IRD, INRA, CNAM, GBIF France, Tela Botanica, Agoralogie, CIRAD, CNRS

-The Carnot Chimie Balard Cirimat institute brings together 20 research teams working on five themes: sustainable chemistry and processes, energy, health, high-performance materials, and materials for transportation.
-This networking of expertise aims to respond effectively to economic and societal challenges through partnerships with companies.
+The Carnot Chimie Balard Cirimat Institute brings together 20 research teams focused on five key areas: sustainable chemistry and processes, energy, health, high-performance materials, and materials for transportation.
+This network of expertise is designed to effectively address economic and societal challenges through partnerships with companies.

-The core activity of the research teams involves the controlled development, characterization, and study of the behavior of high-performance molecules and materials for energy, "green chemistry," resource conservation/recovery, environmental protection, transportation, and health.
+The core focus of the research teams’ work is the controlled synthesis, characterization, and study of the behavior of high-performance molecules and materials for energy, “green chemistry,” resource conservation and recovery, environmental protection, transportation, and health.

-The Carnot Chimie Balard Cirimat Institute is strongly committed to collaborative research with French and foreign companies.
-Each year, it carries out more than 130 collaborative research contracts and more than 110 subsidized research contracts in response to the needs of SMEs and large companies.
+The Carnot Chimie Balard Cirimat Institute is deeply committed to collaborative research with French and international companies.
+Each year, it carries out more than 130 collaborative research contracts and more than 110 government-funded research contracts in response to the needs of small and medium-sized enterprises (SMEs) and large corporations.

-Supervisors: CNRS, ENSCM, INP Toulouse, Paul Sabatier University, and University of Montpellier
+Sponsors: CNRS, ENSCM, INP Toulouse, Paul Sabatier University, and the University of Montpellier

 Network: The Carnot Chimie Balard Cirimat Institute is part of the national network of 38 Carnot Institutes.
-Created in 2006, their main objective is to develop partnership-based research.
+Established in 2006, their primary objective is to promote collaborative research.

-- Kyomed supports and accelerates the development of innovative healthcare solutions.
-The company evaluates the use of these solutions among citizens, patients, and healthcare professionals in a Living Lab, and provides complementary expertise (ICT, biotechnology, design, regulatory) in a collaborative design approach.
+2. Kyomed supports and accelerates the development of innovative healthcare solutions.
+Through its Living Lab, the company evaluates how these solutions are used by citizens, patients, and healthcare professionals, and contributes complementary expertise (ICT, biotechnology, design, and regulatory affairs) as part of a collaborative design process.

-- Finally, the IT platform optimizes interoperability and analyzes data, whether molecular, biological, biochemical, or from connected objects.
+3. Finally, the IT platform enables the optimization of interoperability and the analysis of data—whether molecular, biological, biochemical, or from connected devices

 Lead institution: Private company SAS Kyomed

-Partners: University of Montpellier, Montpellier Cancer Institute (ICM), Altera Group, SAS Bioguild (Acobiom, Amylgen, ASA, CEISO, Histalim, I2A, Phylogen), CR2i Association in LR (Sanofi, Montpellier University Hospital, Nîmes University Hospital, EFS, Alès School of Mines, Institut Mines Télécom, Eurobiomed Competitiveness Cluster)
+Partners: University of Montpellier, Montpellier Cancer Institute (ICM), Altera Group, SAS Bioguild (Acobiom, Amylgen, ASA, CEISO, Histalim, I2A, Phylogen), CR2i Association in the Languedoc-Roussillon region (Sanofi, Montpellier University Hospital, Nîmes University Hospital, EFS, Alès School of Mines, Institut Mines Télécom, Eurobiomed Competitiveness Cluster)